New to Iyengar Yoga?

 During class, it’s strictly barefoot – we have to feel the connection to the ground that is so essential for a deeper understanding of asana.
 Bring a small towel if you’re prone to sweat, and leave the bottle of water in the props area.
 Only drink before and after an Iyengar yoga class.
 Also, come to class on an empty stomach.

 Absolute beginners may be advised to attend an Introductory to Iyengar Yoga class on Saturdays from 3:30 to 4:45 pm.
 Learn the fundamentals of Iyengar yoga in a systematic manner, and build up your strength and understanding while learning how to use your body.
-This course consists of a total of 8 class sessions.
-Each session is 75 minutes.

 Not sure if BKS Iyengar Yoga Studio suits you?